mesosphere/marathon/docs/docs/upgrade/network-api-migration.md

 ### Important notes

 Marathon now supports applications attached to more than one network.
-However, additional applies when you specify more than one network:
+However, additional rules apply when you specify more than one network:

-- If a portMapping has defined a hostPort, the networkNames array must be defined with the name(s) of the networks it's referring to.
+- If a `portMapping` has defined a `hostPort`, the `networkNames` array must be defined with the name(s) of the `networks` it's referring to.

 - An application can join one or more container mode networks.
 When joining multiple container networks, there are additional restrictions on port mapping entries (see Port Mappings for details).

 - An application can only join one host mode network.
-This is the default if an app definition does not declare a networks field.
+This is the default if an app definition does not declare a `networks` field.

 - An application can only join one container/bridge network.